gamestrafe/thedivision2/source/_pages/other.md

 - Small Diamond
 - Silver Bracelet

 ## Weakpoints

 Enemies can have weak points.
 They usually look like a rad pouch or the likes.
-Hitting those will give you a yellow indicator anmd if you hit it often enough the weakpoint will detonate.
+Hitting those will give you a yellow indicator and if you hit it often enough the weakpoint will detonate.
 This can result in an instant kill or other effects, depending on the enemies.

+## Apparel caches

+You can get apparel caches in The Division 2, of which there are two types.
+The standard and event apparel caches.

+Standard apparel caches can't be bought and only gotten through gameplay.
+However the items that drop in those aches individually can be bought in the store.
+There also can be duplicate items in those apparel caches.

+The event apparel caches are different.
+They are only around for a specific time frame.
+You can get them the same way as standard ones, except there will never be a duplicate item in them and on top of that, you can buy them with real world currency.
+Once the event is over, the items that were available in it, become part of the standard apparel caches, so they can be gotten from standard caches or bought individually.

+All apparel caches contain only cosmetic items.

 ## Staff Roster